1.1.4. Performance Classes

 -

-inline virtual void Swap(std::size_t i, std::size_t j)
+inline virtual void Swap(std::size_t i, std::size_t j) override

 Swaps two columns in a matrix for Chebyshev filtering.